sweverett/CluStR/README.md

 *<column_name>_bool_type: <True/False>*

-To exclude clusters that are within r500 of a chip edge, use
+To only include clusters that are not within r500 of a chip edge, use

 ```
 edge_exclude_r500_bool_type: False